Judicial Watch: Obama administration

 Judicial Watch filed over twenty FOIA lawsuits involving the Secretary of State Hillary Clinton's emails.

-A federal judge ruled on February 23, 2016, that top aides to Hillary Clinton could be questioned under oath by Judicial Watch about her use of a private email server as secretary of state.
-District Court Judge Emmet G. Sullivan granted Judicial Watch's motion for discovery into whether the State Department and former Secretary of State Hillary Clinton deliberately thwarted the Freedom of Information Act by using a private email server to obscure her communications from public records requests.
+In February 2016, District Court Judge Emmet G. Sullivan granted Judicial Watch's motion for discovery into whether the State Department and former Secretary of State Hillary Clinton deliberately thwarted the FOIA by using a private email server to obscure her communications from public records requests.

 In March 2020, federal district court judge Royce Lamberth ruled that Clinton must provide a deposition.
-A three-judge panel of the DC Circuit Court of Appeals unanimously overturned Lamberth's ruling the following August.
+A three-judge panel of the DC Circuit Court of Appeals unanimously overturned Lamberth's ruling in August.
 The full DC Circuit Court unanimously declined to hear an appeal in October, allowing the panel decision to stand.
 In March 2021, the United States Supreme Court declined to consider an appeal by Judicial Watch.